apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Amazon Stock Flat Despite Earnings Beat.
-Blame the Cloud. - Barrons**
+**iPhones have been exposing your unique MAC despite Apple’s promises otherwise**

-You can read more about it [here](https://www.barrons.com/articles/amazon-earnings-stock-price-a9464368).
+You can read more about it [here](https://arstechnica.com/security/2023/10/iphone-privacy-feature-hiding-wi-fi-macs-has-failed-to-work-for-3-years/).

 ## Requirements
 - Python 3.8